Ingress Sidecar TLS Termination

 $ kubectl delete namespace test

-$ kubectl delete service sleep
+$ kubectl delete service curl

-$ kubectl delete deployment sleep
+$ kubectl delete deployment curl

 2. Delete the certificates and private keys: